ObjectModules/deploy/[Mapping]-Merging.md

 </table>
 #Merging

 Now we will explain about _a merging_ in our concept.
-The process of _the lat employment_.
+The process of _the last employment_.
 Please be prepared your self as this section is the hardest part to follow.

 _Here we do our best to explain as you might get confused.
 However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Employment]]._